opensearch-project/documentation-website/_ml-commons-plugin/agents-tools/tools/search-index-tool.md

 This is an experimental feature and is not recommended for use in a production environment.
 For updates on the progress of the feature or if you want to leave feedback, see the associated [GitHub issue](https://github.com/opensearch-project/ml-commons/issues/1161).
 {: .warning}

-The `SearchIndexTool` searches an index using a query written in Query DSL and returns the query results.
+The `SearchIndexTool` searches an index using a query written in query domain-specific language (DSL) and returns the query results.

 ## Step 1: Register a flow agent that will run the SearchIndexTool